 There is an opinion that this problem is not unique, here is what the author himself writes: “Finally, I said that I do not understand how you can teach anyone using a self-replicating system in which people take exams and then teach others to take exams, but nobody knows anything. “

 A separate place in the book is occupied by the demonstration of the need to check and recheck input data in science, the need to always question sources.
 Feynman has repeatedly re-run experiments, even if the results have already been published in several places.
 The easiest way to finally come to a standstill is to accept the initially wrong premises.

 This book can be safely recommended to a wide range of readers.
 It is written in a very light language, with a minimum of specific terms and technical details; This collection of stories is more about life philosophy, approach to learning and ways of interacting with the world around us.
 Richard Feynman is undoubtedly an excellent speaker and enthusiastic storyteller, his books are still reprinted with enviable regularity, and his lectures and interviews attract a lot of viewers.

 Richard Feynman’s course of lectures “The Nature of Physical Law”

-Famous Lectures given by Feynman at Cornell University in 1964 (BBC filming).
+Famous Lectures are given by Feynman at Cornell University in 1964 (BBC filming).
 This is perhaps the best-known course given in the Messenger Lectures, a prestigious award given since 1924.
 As an award winner, Feynman gave a course of lectures, which was then published by the University Press in the form of a book.
 Previously, from 1945 to 1950, he taught theoretical physics at the university.

 The entire course consists of seven videos, perfectly translated and dubbed by Vert Dider, providing an overview of the most famous laws and directions of physics.
-In the first part, the famous physicist and popularizer of science talks about Isaac Newton’s law of universal gravitation, which, in fact, laid the foundations of physics in its modern sense.
+In the first part, the famous physicist and popularizer of science talk about Isaac Newton’s law of universal gravitation, which, in fact, laid the foundations of physics in its modern sense.